wink-travel/wink-sdk-python/wink-sdk-extranet-booking/README.md

 - [User Settings](/user-settings): The User Settings API exposes endpoints to allow 3rd party integrators to communicate with Wink.

 ### Consume APIs
-Consume endpoints are for developers who want to find existing travel blocking and either book it or use it to advertise through one of their Wink affiliate accounts.
+Consume endpoints are for developers who want to find existing travel inventory and either book it or use it to advertise through one of their Wink affiliate accounts.

  - [Configuration](/engine-client): A single endpoint to retrieve whitelabel + customization information for the booking engine.
- - [Lookup](/lookup): All APIs related to locating blocking by region, locale and property flags.
+ - [Lookup](/lookup): All APIs related to locating inventory by region, locale and property flags.
- - [Inventory](/blocking): All APIs related to retrieve known travel blocking as it was found using the Lookup API..
+ - [Inventory](/inventory): All APIs related to retrieve known travel inventory as it was found using the Lookup API..
  - [Booking](/booking): All APIs related to creating bookings on the platform.
  - [Travel Agent](/travel-agent): The Travel Agent API exposes endpoints to manage agent-facilitated bookings.

  ### Produce APIs
- Produce endpoints are for developers who want to create and manage travel blocking.
+ Produce endpoints are for developers who want to create and manage travel inventory.

  #### Property
  - [Property registration](/extranet/property/register): As a producer, this is, oftentimes, where you start your journey.
 These endpoints let you create properties on Wink.